savingsniche

 Reducing Frozen Shipping Costs

-• Ship early week - Avoid weekend delays
+• Ship early in the week to prevent weekend delays.

 • Winter vs Summer